 - The most poisonous mushroom toxins are produced by A. phalloides.

 - The main toxins responsible are the amatoxins.
 The amatoxins cause necrosis of the liver and, to a lesser degree, the kidney.

 - Poisoning is characterised by a delay of between 6 and 24 hours in the onset of symptoms following ingestion.
-Violent vomiting, diarrhoea, and abdominal pain are the first symptoms.
-Patients then make an apparent recovery, but this is followed a few days later by hepatic and renal failure.
+Violent vomiting, diarrhoea and abdominal pain are the first symptoms.
+Patients then make an apparent recovery but this is followed a few days later by hepatic failure and acute kidney injury.

 - Therapy includes: